Independent Board Member Profiles

 Chief Executive Officer, Emerald One, LLC

-LaVerne H. Council is a global operations and information technology strategist.
-She is a founder and the chief executive officer of Emerald One, LLC and has held executive leadership positions with organizations such as Grant Thornton; Johnson & Johnson; Dell, Inc.; and Ernst & Young, LLC.
-In her role as the Assistant Secretary for the Office of Information and Technology and Chief Information Officer at the Department of Veterans Affairs, LaVerne not only led technology strategy, investment, and implementation for the largest civilian agency in the federal government, but also developed the most culturally diverse executive leadership team in the federal government.
-She received an honorary Doctorate of Business Administration for Drexel University and holds a Master's of Business Administration from Illinois State University.
+LaVerne Council joined the Mathematica board in February 2020 and currently serves on Mathematica’s audit committee.
+She is a global operations and information technology strategist, a founder and the chief executive officer of Emerald One, LLC, and has held executive leadership positions with organizations such as Grant Thornton, Johnson & Johnson, Dell, and Ernst & Young.
+She was a Senior Vice President for MITRE Corporation’s Public Sector and an Assistant Secretary at the Department of Veteran Affairs.
+In her role as the Assistant Secretary for the Office of Information and Technology and Chief Information Officer at the Department of Veterans Affairs, Council not only led technology strategy, investment, and implementation for the largest civilian agency in the federal government, but also developed the most culturally diverse executive leadership team in the federal government.
+She was also the first female CIO of a Cabinet-level federal agency.
+She currently sits on the board of directors of CONMED Corporation and serves on their nominating and governance, and compensation and personnel committees.
+She received an honorary Doctorate of Business Administration from Drexel University and holds a Master's of Business Administration from Illinois State University.

 Lee C. Gatewood